Inauguration Day also is move in/out day at the White House

 It’s typically a precision operation: Both moves are usually carried out in about five hours.
 The clock would normally start ticking when the outgoing and incoming presidents leave the White House together to head to the Capitol for the swearing-in ceremony.
 The process would continue during the ceremony and the parade down Pennsylvania Avenue to the White House.

-Joe Biden’s wife, Jill, said Friday that she and the president-elect had spent the past two months preparing to move from their home in Wilmington, Delaware, and that they were “packing up our closets this morning.”
+Biden’s wife, Jill, said Friday that she and the President-elect had spent the past two months preparing to move from their home in Wilmington, Delaware, and that they were “packing up our closets this morning.”

 But things will unfold a bit differently this year.